Skip to content

 Data Leaves your machine?

-Work items, code, commits, shelvesets ➡ Only to your configured Azure DevOps Server, then back to the AI assistant the user chose
+Work items, code, commits, shelvesets ➡ Your ADO Server, then back to your AI assistant

-Server/URL/project names ➡ Only to the AI assistant as part of tool outputs
+Server / URL / project names ➡ Your AI assistant as part of tool outputs

 Prerequisites